Table of Contents

 Your dog just had surgery and will still have stitches and internal ligatures.
 So make sure your dog takes it easy during recovery.
 He may be in pain, anyway, and be feeling more low-energy than usual at first, although that shouldn’t last the full duration of his recovery.

-But even when he starts to get his energy back, make sure you don’t let your pup engage in reckless activities that could re-open incisions, tear stitches, damage ligatures, etc. If your dog engages in these activities, it might make a trip back to the vet to repair the damage necessary.
+But even when he starts to get his energy back, ensure you don’t let your pup engage in reckless activities that could re-open incisions, tear stitches, damage ligatures, etc. If your dog engages in these activities, it might make a trip back to the vet to repair the damage necessary.

 So, for the ease of a seamless recovery, it’s best only to let your dog engage in lighter, less intensive exercises.
 For the first couple of days, this should include only rest, but after that, you can incorporate low-energy activities into your dog’s routine.
 No running, leaping, bounding, jumping, pouncing, twirling, swimming, etc.